City plans multiple sites for fireworks display

-Owensboro's annual Independence Day fireworks display this summer will include the traditional fireworks show at the city riverfront and three other displays spread across town.
+Owensboro’s annual Independence Day fireworks display on July 4 will include the traditional fireworks show at the city riverfront and three other displays spread across town.

-The Sunday, July 4 show will be launched beginning at 9:15 p.m. at the riverfront.
-The other launch sites are the Owensboro Sportscenter/Moreland Park, Shifley Park/Centre Court and Owensboro Warehouse Leasing on Old Hartford Road at the site of the old GE plant.
+The “All American Fourth of July” show will feature four fireworks displays beginning at 9:15 p.m.
+This year, fireworks will be launched from the riverfront, the Owensboro Sportscenter/Moreland Park, Shifley Park/Centre Court and Owensboro Warehouse Leasing on Old Hartford Road at the site of the old GE plant.

-The riverfront display will include live music beginning at 5 p.m.
-The other launch sites will be closed to the public for safety reasons.

-The plan resembles with city's plan last year when the fireworks displays were spread across town to prevent a large crowd from gathering at the riverfront because of the COVID-19 pandemic.
+The plan resembles the one that the city used last year when the fireworks displays were spread across town to prevent a large crowd from gathering at the riverfront because of the COVID-19 pandemic.

+“We had a tremendously successful response” last year, Owensboro Public Events Director Tim Ross said.
+“The community as a whole loved it.”

+Having sites around town allows people celebrating Independence Day at home to view the fireworks displays, Ross said.

 (0) comments